lvcabral/brs-desktop/docs/remote-access.md

 # Remote Access Services

-The **BrightScript Emulator** desktop app, the same way all Roku devices, implements some remote access services in order to enable automation and monitoring of the channels being executed.
+The **BrightScript Emulator** desktop app, the same way all Roku devices, implements some remote access services in order to enable automation and monitoring of the apps being executed.
 It allows among other possibilities, to integrate the emulator to the [VSCode BrightScript Extension](https://marketplace.visualstudio.com/items?itemName=celsoaf.brightscript).
 Below you will find a quick referece documentation about the services available.

 ## Web Application Installer

-This service allows to remotely _side load_ a channel in the emulator, it has a web interface that can be accessed using a web browser, or any _HTTP_ client application.
-It also has a `Utilities` option where the user can request a screenshot of the currently running channel.
+This service allows to remotely _side load_ an app in the emulator, it has a web interface that can be accessed using a web browser, or any _HTTP_ client application.
+It also has a `Utilities` option where the user can request a screenshot of the currently running app.

 <p align="center">
 <img alt="Emulator Web Installer" src="images/web-installer.png?raw=true"/>